15 Minute

 Remove Unwanted Objects from Video Using KlingO1

 In the fast-paced world of AI video, “fix it in post” has evolved from an expensive last resort to a seamless, one-click reality.
 As a team of AI video experts who have navigated high-pressure production workflows at Storia, we have spent the last year stress-testing every tool on the market, from Runway’s Gen-3 to Adobe Firefly -searching for the “Holy Grail” to remove unwanted objects from video.
+Costly fixes after the shoot are part of the everyday challenges film production houses face, and cutting them down is where a lot of time and money quietly comes back.

 We finally found it in Kling O1.